jalperin/academic-cv/cv.md

 Khanna, S., Ball, J., **Alperin, J.P.**, & Willinsky, J. (2022).
 Recalibrating the scope of scholarly publishing: A modest step in a vast decolonization process. *Quantitative Science Studies*, 3(4), 912–930.
 :::

-**significance**

-OJS is the world's most widely used scholarly journal management and publishing platform, with over 50,000 journals using it to publish their content.
+**significance:** OJS is the world's most widely used scholarly journal management and publishing platform, with over 50,000 journals using it to publish their content.
 PKP is a research project that began over 25 years ago as an experiment about the impact that open source tools could have on the circulation of knowledge and on raising the quantity and quality of public knowledge.
 The impact of OJS and PKP on the academic community is enormous, especially in the Global South, where two thirds of the journals can be found.
 Every year, over 2 million articles are published using OJS, with around half of these in languages other than English.

 ### (2) REVIEW, TENURE, AND PROMOTION PROJECT